 As a longtime leading financial hub in Asia, Hong Kong has a lot in its favor, along with the family offices located there.

-Access to mature and robust capital markets, a favorable tax and regulatory regime, and ample resources to serve family offices are all available in the territory.
+Access to mature and robust capital markets, a favorable tax and regulatory environment, and ample resources to serve family offices are all available in the territory.

-With over 7 million people, Hong Kong has long been a "best of both worlds" where East and West come together.
+With over 7 million people, Hong Kong has long been a "best of both worlds" where East and West come together, which I can attest to as a resident myself for nearly a decade.

-The former British colony and semi-autonomous region of China offers outsiders access to lucrative opportunities in the region while recognizing Western regulatory frameworks for investing.
+This former British colony and current semi-autonomous Chinese territory offers outsiders access to lucrative opportunities in the region while recognizing Western regulatory frameworks for investing.

 Similarly, Hong Kong attracts China’s wealthy who seek access to investment products and opportunities beyond the mainland.